Hasse principles for higher-dimensional fields

-\textbf{Proof} : First assume that $k$ is perfect.
+\textbf{Proof} First assume that $k$ is perfect.
 We want to show that the covariant functor (cf. 5.3)

-on the category ${\mathcal {SP}}_{k,d}$ of smooth projective varieties of dimension $\leq d$ over $k$ extends to a homology theory on all of ${\mathcal V}_{k,d}$.
-By analysing the methods of Gillet and Soul\'e (\cite{GS} proof of 3.1.1) this holds if RS$_{pb}(k,d)$ holds and if $F$ extends to a contravariant functor on Chow motives over $k$, i.e., admits an action of algebraic correspondences modulo rational equivalence.
+on the category ${\mathcal {SP}}_k$ of all smooth projective varieties over $k$ extends to a homology theory on all of ${\mathcal V}_k$, and fulfills (ii).
+By the method of Gillet and Soul\'e (\cite{GS} proof of 3.1.1) this holds if $(RS1)_k$ holds and if $F$ extends to a contravariant functor on Chow motives over $k$, i.e., admits an action of algebraic correspondences modulo rational equivalence.
 But the latter is clear -- in fact, one has $F(X) = \Hom(CH^0(X),A)$, where $CH^j(X)$ is the Chow group of algebraic cycles of codimension $j$ on $X$, modulo rational equivalence.
-If $k$ is general, we just define
+Under condition (b), the claim follows from Theorem 5.13 below.